souravkeshri/number-system-converter/README.md

 # number-system-converter
-App which convers numbers from one number system to another and also performs some arithmetic calculation following the rules of the particular number system.
+App which converts numbers from one number system to another and also performs some arithmetic calculation following the rules of the particular number system.